ddella/OpenSSL/Private and Public Keys/RSA-Anatomy/README.md

 ## Fields
 This following information are always included in the private key and in this order:
-1. Modulus
+1. Modulus (RSA public and private key)
-2. Public Exponent
+2. Public Exponent (RSA public key)
 3. Private Exponent
 4. Prime number 1
 5. Prime number 2